scailable/sclblpy/README.md

 3. (upcoming) test device deployment

-NOTE: the package is currently undergoing a major rework.
-We try to keep the below up to date, but some features might be stubs.
-Most relevant is the removal of support for Scikit learn in favor of focussing fully on ONNX.

 Also, there will probably be breaking changes in the API in one of the upcoming releases.